LeePresswood/reactpokedex/README.md

 - Creating a slider around a passed X,Y
 - Storing an image's pixels as an array of sliders
 - Representing a slider as a 1D array of bytes
-- Bytes to Binary array
+- Converting bytes to binary array